-Rebecca Ercoli recently concluded her eighth season as Wheaton's head synchronized swimming coach in 2014-15.
+Rebecca Ercoli begins her ninth season as Wheaton's head synchronized swimming coach in 2015-16.

 This past season, Wheaton finished in a tie for fifth place at the U.S. Collegiate National Championships.
 The Lyons tied the University of Florida for fifth place, which matched its highest finish at nationals since 2001-2002.
 The Blue and White's fifth place performance also marked the highest placement at nationals for Ercoli since she took over the program in 2007-2008.